 i) Ridley Scott opened up Giger's Necronomicon and found Necronom IV and was amazed at the image, a phallic headed demon with a strange umbilical penis like structure with a small skeleton at the tip and pipes coming out of the creature's back.

-It could be said to be a combination of a humanoid, a motorcyclist and a sea creature.
+It could be said to be a combination of a motorcycle, a motorcyclist and a sea creature.

 It seems that he stated that he wanted to make something that would be somehow human but that would also be robot-like, a kind of human that is protected from all kinds of external forces, be they weapons, radiation, or whatever else.